 Most patients will be able to leave after 2 or 3 days.

 Patients vary enormously.
 At six weeks most patients are considerably more comfortable and walking greater distances than prior to the operation.
 Many patients will have returned to work by this stage.
 Your recovery will continue until four to six months after your operation.
 All patients are brought back to be assessed in a clinic at six weeks.
 Younger patients will be kept under review for a number of years, but most patients over the age of sixty will be discharged with the expectation their hip is likely to last them for as long as they will need it.

 Most patients return to work about six weeks after their operation.
 Some more physically demanding jobs may require a week or two longer off work.
 Often patients return well before six weeks.

 What about driving?

-Most surgeons advise their patients not to drive for 4-6 weeks after knee replacement surgery.
+Most surgeons advise their patients not to drive for 4-6 weeks after hip replacement surgery.
 It is important that in an emergency you are able to stop the car safely.

 What about sports?

 Most patients are able to return to a high level of activity following hip replacement surgery.
 Repetitive loading such as running, may be possible but is more likely to wear your joint more rapidly.
 Activities that involve deep bending of your hip, such as certain yoga movements are best avoided.
 After three months riding, golf etc. should be fine.